 All of the artifacts consist of small sherds.
 A total of nine sherds were found with all shovel tests containing one artifact, except Transect 49.5, Shovel Test 2, which contained two sherds.
-A modern topographic map, dated 1971, shows this area as being cultivated, which may explain the small size of the artifacts and sparseness of the site.
+A modern topographic map, dated 1971, shows this area as being cultivated, which may explain the small size of the artifacts.

 Site 38CH2240 failed to produce any diagnostic artifacts, which would be necessary to address significant research questions about prehistoric life.
 In addition, site integrity has been damaged by cultivation and probable logging - we were unable to identify any intact remains.
+The SHP archaeologist observed that the failure to identify diagnostic artifacts, artifacts clusters, combined with no new assemblage data reflecting technological differences with other sites in the region and the site being limited to the plowzone, all contribute to a determination that the site is not eligible, a decision with which we concur.